 There is increasing concern about new SARS-Cov-2 variants that might escape vaccines to some extent, as well as having higher transmission rates (as the Kent variant does), and causing different severity of illness with higher mortality.

-In addition, I have modified fSS (the fraction of people becoming seriously sick from each variant) and fmort (fatality of each variant) in the model, which allows fuller characterisation of any variant.
+In addition, I have modified fSS (the fraction of people becoming seriously sick from each variant) and fmort (the mortality of each variant) in the model, which allows fuller characterisation of any variant.

 Charts show how the 2021 arrival of a putative third variant affects the modelled progress of the epidemic in the UK, by population group and variant.